 Chart object, which equals 1 if the edges of a graphical object overlap with

 other objects.
-You must set the size and position of objects so that they are
+Set the size and position of objects so that they are separate

 When you create nongraphical objects (data, events, messages), they appear in the Model Explorer at the hierarchical level of their owning object.
 Containment for nongraphical objects is established through the Model Explorer only.
 See Use the Model Explorer with Stateflow Objects.

 Most Stateflow objects have a destructor method named

 delete.
 In this example, a State object,